india travel fears

 Too Scared to Travel To India?
 I Have a Solution…

 Fear is a weird and powerful thing.
 It controls our decisions and can hold us hostage.
 I have plenty of fears – too many.
 However, travel is not one of them luckily.
-When I talk to people about traveling around the world the one fear that seems to be the same for everyone is that they are fearful of traveling to India.
-Strangely most people want to travel to India, but often are just too scared to do so.
-I think that’s why I was so excited when my niece chose her first big overseas trip to be India.
-And at the same time I was a bit scared too taking a first timer to India!
+When I talk to people about traveling around the world, the one fear that seems to be the same for everyone is that they are fearful of traveling to India.
+Strangely, most people want to travel to India but are often too scared to do so.
+I think that’s why I was so excited when my niece chose her first big overseas trip to India.
+At the same time, I was a bit scared to take a first-timer to India!

-India is a hard country – I’ve been there 3 times now in various ways (solo, group, and volunteering) and I can easily say that it’s the most challenging country to travel to in any capacity.
+India is a hard country – I’ve been there three times now in various ways (solo, group, and volunteering), and I can easily say that it’s the most challenging country to travel to in any capacity.
 It’s a lot to take in…a lot.
-It’s hard to even describe the smells, sights and cultural oddities you see and experience there.
+It’s hard to even describe the smells, sights, and cultural oddities you see and experience there.
 I find it fascinating and exciting, but I can see how others would find it a bit intimidating or scary.
-We are all wired differently after all.
+We are all wired differently, after all.

 What are People’s India Travel Fears?

-India fears are plentiful; fear of being assaulted as a woman, getting sick from the food, seeing a lot of poverty, being dirty, don’t know how to use squat toilets (which are really no big deal people!!), and fear of being uncomfortable in general.
-All of these things are possible – yet honestly the odds of getting assaulted as a woman are incredibly low as a tourist…like minuscule.
+India’s fears are plentiful: fear of being assaulted as a woman, getting sick from the food, seeing a lot of poverty, being dirty, not knowing how to use squat toilets (which are really no big deal, people!!), and fear of being uncomfortable in general.
+All of these things are possible – yet honestly, the odds of getting assaulted as a woman are incredibly low as a tourist…like minuscule.
 I’ve been there for months at a time and have never had an issue, so I’m speaking from my own personal experience.

 Fear is a weird and powerful thing – it holds us hostage.
 But I’m here to tell you that you no longer need to be a hostage to India travel fears.